 Please provide as much detail as possible, including if there is water involved, whether the problem could cause serious injury to a pedestrian, and the cause of damage if known.

-Auckland Transport is responsible for the cleaning of the streets and footpaths, to keep the city looking clean and tidy.
+Auckland Council is responsible for the cleaning of the streets and footpaths, to keep the city looking clean and tidy.
 This mainly takes place during the early hours of the morning and involves mechanically and manually sweeping the footpaths and streets, as well as collecting all the litter.
 A designated person with a hand-cart may also carry out spot-cleaning during the day.

 The cleaning schedule varies throughout the region with high-use areas such as the CBD being cleaned continually throughout the day.
 The shopping areas in the suburbs are cleaned nightly.
 Main arterial routes are swept weekly and residential streets are swept approximately every twelve weeks.
 Frequencies and exact cleaning schedules are planned appropriate to an area's use.